AIM-Harvard/pyradiomics/README.md

 ### Docker

-PyRadiomics contains three "flavors" of [Dockers](https://www.docker.com/).
-The first is a command line installation of the `pyradiomics` and `pyradiomicsbatch` command lines.
-The second is a [Jupyter notebook](http://jupyter.org/) with PyRadiomics pre-installed with example Notebooks.
-The third is a Ubuntu 16 based Docker for command line and interactive use.
-To build the Dockers:
+PyRadiomics also supports [Dockers](https://www.docker.com/).
+Currently, the only docker available is a [Jupyter notebook](http://jupyter.org/) with PyRadiomics pre-installed with example Notebooks.
+To build the Docker:

     docker build -t radiomics/notebook .

 The `radiomics/notebook` Docker has an exposed volume (`/data`) that can be mapped to the host system directory.
 For example, to mount the current directory:

     docker run --rm -it --publish 8888:8888 -v `pwd`:/data radiomics/notebook